alex-solovey/challenge/README.md

 ### C. Find and output the following results:

-1. Minimum, maximum, mean and median spend (total orders amount) per user.
+1. Minimum, maximum, mean and median spend (total orders amount) per average user.
 Note: exclude users without orders.
 2. Minimum, maximum, mean and median count and amount of orders for each month that has orders.
 3. The most popular product (the one with the highest number of items sold).
 4. The product with the highest revenue.